borjasolerr/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach Is a built-in iterator that performs for each 'item'/'value' a callback's body.
+It return: undefined.
+   .map() Is an iterator that performs a given funtionality passed as a callback on each 'item'/'value'.
+This method return a new array with the values returned by the callback.

 2. What is the difference between a function and a method?
+   Functions are objects taht are no tide to any other object, and methods are tied to another Object.

 3. What is closure?
+   A closure is what a function can have access to.

 4. Describe the four rules of the 'this' keyword.
+   A 'new' brand created Object.
+At Objects instantiation when the 'new' keyword is used.
+   An Object Explicitly when it invokes using either: .call, .bind or .apply An Object Implicitly when it is invoked from this Object as a method with the 'dot' notations.
+   Global object (The window in browsers) when neither of the other cases is applied.

 5. Why do we need super() in an extended class?
+   Is the keyword that allow us to 'refer'/'call' the class from which is inherit.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+- [ ] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+- [ ] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+- [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+- [ ] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product